AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 Fase6.py:
 - Delete files that are no longer needed after adjusting the sub timing.
 - Move the files you need to the Desktop.
+- You’ll be asked whether you want to merge "On top.ass/.srt," "Comments.ass" and "Signs.ass" into the final file.
+If you choose not to merge them, the separate files will also be moved to the desktop.

 Values you can modify: None.